brasky/FITS-CTFs/readme.md

 ## Creating a new challenge

+- Create a branch called "[difficulty][topic]#" where:
+    - difficulty is beginner, intermediate, advanced
+    - Topic is linux, web, wireless, lockpicking, or any of the github labels.
+Make one if there isn't one!
-- Create a branch called "challenge#" where # is one above the highest challenge number
+    - and # is one above the highest challenge number in that category.
+Check for issues tagged `documentation` and `your topic` to find the challenge numbering list.
         - This number will determine the port number if dockerizing the challenge.
 6000 + # = the exposed port

-- Switch to your branch in the editor and add the following:
+- Switch to your branch in your editor and add the following:
-    - Add a directory called roles/challenge# - this is where all the challenge files go
+    - Add a directory called roles/[difficulty][topic]# - this is where all the challenge files go
     - Inside of challenge# add:
         - A folder called `docker` (if applicable)
         - A folder called `tasks`